ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    *  Clarified scope to focus only on name server responses, and not zone/registry data.

-Andrews, et al.           Expires 25 March 2022                 [Page 6]

-Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

    *  Reorganized with section 2 as Types of Glue and section 3 as Requirements.

    *  Removed any discussion of promoted / orphan glue.

+Andrews, et al.           Expires 10 April 2022                 [Page 7]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021

    *  Use appropriate documentation addresses and domain names.